metauni/metauni.github.io/posts/private/private.md

 These open source releases will continue.
 However, some users will find value in a simpler way to host metauni-style events, that they can trust will **just work**.
 To this end we are starting to explore the use of Roblox [Private Servers](https://en.help.roblox.com/hc/en-us/articles/205345050-How-do-I-Purchase-and-Configure-Private-VIP-Servers-).

-Private servers are copies of a server that are owned by individuals, in the sense that they control who joins them and their copy can have its own URL.
-We will be creating versions of the metauni experiences with private servers enabled, so that your own copy of the server comes with the following features automatically set up:
+Private servers are private copies of a server, which are *owned by a user* in the sense that the user can control who joins.
+Private servers have their own URL.
+We will be creating versions of some metauni experiences with private servers enabled, so that your copy of the server comes with the following features automatically set up:

 - Whiteboards
 - Admin commands (kick, ban, fine-grained control over use of whiteboards)